Archtec-io/xdecor-libre/extra_mods/xdecor_autocut/README.md

 cutting as well.

-This has been the original behavior of X-Decor-libre in the past, but it has been removed due to hard-to-debug compatibility issues like naming collisions.
+This has been the original behavior of X-Decor-libre in the past, but it has been removed in version `libre6` due to hard-to-debug compatibility issues like naming collisions.
 This mod basically replicates this old behavior, but a bit more stable.

 ## Usage